Solar PV Energy

 Sometimes called “solar farms,” they provide power for regional users by, or in cooperation with, electric utility providers.

 Take advantage of generous solar financial incentives – Two sources combine to help you pay for your home’s photovoltaic solar system.
-The federal government gives a one time tax credit equal to 30% of the total cost of the system.
-There are also rebates from utility providers that can be as high as $1,550 per installed kilowatt!
+The Federal Tax Credit has been extended through 2020 which gives homeowners a one-time tax credit equal to 30%- of the total cost of the system.
+The total cost of the system can include a new roof and main electrical panel upgrade is they are needed.
+There are also rebates from utility providers but they are disappearing quickly.

 For more information, call 323-646-2534 or email us at firstname.lastname@example.org